 Sleeping throughout the journey may make time go faster for you but your body clock is unlikely to react so well.

-If you’re keen to reduce jet lag and improve your ability to sleep when you arrive, we suggest:
+If you’re keen to reduce jet lag and improve your ability to sleep when you arrive, we suggest these tips:

-- avoiding eating too much or drinking alcohol, as both can cause drowsiness and alcohol causes dehydration
+- Avoid eating too much or drinking alcohol, as both can cause drowsiness and alcohol causes dehydration

-- cutting down on caffeine consumption; drink other fluids and water to keep hydrated
+- Cut down on caffeine consumption; drink water and other fluids to keep hydrated

-- altering your watch at the start of the flight, so you can begin adjusting to the new time zone
+- Alter your watch at the start of the flight, so you can begin adjusting to the new time zone

 On arrival, get into the local routine as soon as possible (e.g. if it’s breakfast time, eat breakfast).
 Spend time outside during the day – the natural light helps your body clock adjust.